freifeld/cpabDiffeo/README.md

 Finally, you may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
 Note, however, that Angel's CPU-based implementation has fewer options than the one I will maintain here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)

+# Versions
+03/15/2015, Version 0.0.1  -- First release (synthsis in 2D)

+I will soon upload more options (other dimensions, inference, etc.).
+More details coming soon.

 # Requirements
 - opencv with python's bindings
 - pycuda